GluuFederation/flex/admin-ui/docs/auth.md

 The helper in [`app/redux/api/backend-api.ts`](../app/redux/api/backend-api.ts) POSTs to `ENDPOINTS.SESSION` with `withCredentials: true`, which tells the browser to accept any `Set-Cookie` header in the response and to send it back on subsequent requests to the same origin.

 The Config API creates a server-side session record, sets a cookie, and returns success.
-The listener dispatches `createAdminUiSessionResponse({ hasSession: true })`, and `state.authReducer.hasSession` flips to `true`: unblocking the rest of the app.
+The listener dispatches `createAdminUiSessionResponse({ success: true })`, and the reducer flips `state.authReducer.hasSession` to `true`: unblocking the rest of the app.

 If `createAdminUiSession` returns 403, that means the user signed in successfully but does not have the `jansAdminUIRole` claim.
 The listener calls `redirectToLogout()` from [`app/redux/listeners/authListener.ts`](../app/redux/listeners/authListener.ts), which surfaces a toast and forces sign-out.